bdionne/metaproject-admin/README.md

 # metaproject-admin

 A plug-in for Protégé 5 that provides a user interface for configuring metaprojects and the server.
-This GUI was originally developed by [Stanford][1] for use at NCI and subseuqntly enhanced further by NCI to support ongoing requirements.
+This GUI was originally developed by [Stanford][1] for use at NCI and subsequently enhanced further by NCI to support ongoing requirements.

 It requires the [protege-client][2] also be installed.